 Among my favourite recent examples is the collapse of Thomas Cook Airlines (see here).
 Though with a history of pioneering holiday packages going back to the 19th century, the company sat back and watched as enterprising and creative disruptors rewrote the rules of the business.
 It was in some ways reminiscent of how Kodak missed out on digital photography.
 Or imagine Encyclopaedia Britannica brought out once in a decade or so competing with a continuously updating and enlarging Wikipedia.
 The company went into liquidation in 2019 after being in business for 178 years.

-There were many reasons for Thomas Cook’s failure.
+To cut a long story short, there were many reasons for Thomas Cook’s failure.
 As the internet revolution gripped holiday booking, Thomas Cook persisted with 560 high street outlets.
 By 2019, only one in seven went to such brick-and-mortar offices.
 They were mostly above 65, not used to the internet, from lower socio-economic groups, and with less money to spend.
 Moreover, it could not compete with low-cost airlines.
 Brexit, Britain’s exit from the European Union, added to uncertainty in pound value and postponed travel plans.
 The company had not recovered from its disastrous merger with MyTravel in 2007, much like the mergers that Kingfisher Airlines and Air India went through.
 As early as 2011, debts had ballooned to GBP 2 billion.
 The brief lesson from Thomas Cook was the Darwinian adage applicable to management, “Adapt or Die”.
-In other words, change your strategy with moving times, or get trodden over in course of time.
+In other words, change strategy with time, or get trodden over.

 “…the industry was well aware of the problems it faced, and how long they might take to resolve.
 It therefore had no business selling tickets it could not honour.
 Flight cancellations today are a result of earlier overselling.
 Airlines need to take action now to alleviate passenger misery this summer, when planned strike action in the UK and Europe could make things worse.
 Cutting flights weeks before travel, when passengers can try to make alternative arrangements, is the least bad option.
 Cutting them after passengers arrive at the airport is inexcusable.
 The industry must not make promises it cannot keep.”“Airlines have made promises they are unable to deliver”, Editorial on Financial Times, Asian Edition, 10 June 2022, Page 16.

-From banking, I like to quote the example of Wells Fargo, the American bank, with a history going back to 1852, about a decade after Thomas Cook was established.
+My favourite example from banking is Wells Fargo, the American bank, with a history going back to 1852, about a decade after Thomas Cook was established.
 The six-horse stagecoach was its ubiquitous image for a long time.
 Along with the long went the motto, “Together we’ll go far.”
 In an era before railroads and flight, the ability to securely transport cash fast between two places must have given a competitive advantage.
 Its logo underwent two changes, now just the name with a red background.

 The bank’s strategy was to squeeze underpaid low-level workers into selling eight products to each customer whether they wanted it or not.
 As the CEO said, eight rhymed with ‘great’.
 The hapless employee went about creating such accounts using various dubious practices and without informing the customer who mostly came to know only when unpaid instalments lowered their credit scores.
 That too when they took the trouble of finding out their scores.